Endo Diet - Quick start guide

 Soy products and soy protein products – soy has a negative effect on endometriosis as soy contains high levels of phytoestrogens - tamari can be used in small amounts.
 Soy also contains high levels of omega 6 which can cause inflammation.
 Read more about soy and endometriosis HERE

 Alcohol - consumes vitamin B which is stored in the liver.
-Good liver function is vital as the liver will help to eliminate excess estrogen from the body
+Good liver function is vital as the liver will help to eliminate excess estrogen from the body.
+Alcohol turns to sugar in the body and puts stress on the liver as it tries to filter toxins out of the body

 Endo friendly snack ideas